Vishwa Yoga

 (Required Reading!)

 It starts with this page!
 Once you thoroughly finish reading it, you will have already finished your first required homework assignment.
 And, as expected of any sincere student, we welcome your questions.
-However, we ask that you first complete this assignment.
-Then send any questions you may have to:
+However, we ask that you first complete this assignment before you send any questions you may have to:

 ( The purpose of this is manifold, not just to reveal if you have done the assignment. ;)